K-S-K/CV/Articles/36_GaiaSDT/Article.md

 **Current status:** The development is in progress.

-[^1]: It is a research in the my main job at the Astronomisches Rechen-Institut, a branch of Heidelberg University.
+[^1]: It is research in my main job at the Astronomisches Rechen-Institut, a branch of Heidelberg University.